Some Applications of the Fractional Poisson Probability Distribution: Fundamentals of the fractional Poisson probability distribution

-The fractional Poisson process has been introduced and developed \cite {Laskin3} as the counting process with probability $P_{\mu }(n,t)$ of arriving $n$ items ($n=0,1,2,...$) by time $t$.
-The probability $P_{\mu }(n,t)$ is governed by the fractional generalization of the Kolmogorov-Feller equation
+The fractional Poisson process has originally been introduced and developed by Laskin \cite{Laskin7} as the counting process with probability $P_{\mu }(n,t)$ of arriving $n$ items ($n=0,1,2,...$) by time $t$.
+Probability $ P_{\mu }(n,t)$ is governed by the system of fractional differential-difference equations